 Why Blocked Drains Attract Pests

-With these ideal water ingredients, food and heat readily available, blocked drains become attractive sanctuaries for pests to thrive in.
+With these ideal water ingredients, food, and heat readily available, blocked drains become attractive sanctuaries where pests can thrive.
 Cockroaches, rats, mice, drain flies, tiny insects, and other unwelcome critters will likely find their way into clogged drains and sewers through small cracks and drain openings.
 They then breed rapidly under favourable conditions right beneath your home.

 Signs of a Blockage Problem